ably-labs/Starter-Template-Typescript-and-Static-Web-Apps/README.md

-# Ably Typescript starter template with Azure Serverless Functions and Azure Static Web Apps
+# Ably + TypeScript starter template with Azure Serverless Functions and Azure Static Web Apps

 A GitHub template to quickly get started with Ably, hosted on Azure Static Web Apps (+built in Azure Functions), TypeScript and Jest.